cherry

 We're aiming for a general audience, not just coffee people.
 That means pitches need to be compelling to the average person.
 Specifically, we're looking for:

-- Interesting research recast for a wide audience
+• Interesting research recast for a wide audience

-- Expert analysis written for the average reader
+• Expert analysis written for the average reader

-- First-person tales that are arresting and worth telling
+• First-person tales that are arresting and worth telling

-- Otherwise attention-getting or really odd/unusual/funny angles
+• Otherwise attention-getting or really odd/unusual/funny angles

 A good rule of thumb: If it's something that would easily fit into another coffee publication, it's probably not right for us.
-(Those other pubs do a good job, and we're not trying to compete with them.)
+(Those other magazines do a good job, and we're not trying to compete with them.)
 It's not a problem to be a new or unpublished writer, but a strong and clear idea is important.
 And yes, things connected to tea, chocolate, food, etc. are fair game.